tarjoilija/zgen/README.md

 zgen
 ====

-A light plugin manager for zsh inspired by Antigen.
+A lightweight plugin manager for ZSH inspired by Antigen.

 ## Usage

+    zgen oh-my-zsh
-`zgen oh-my-zsh` clone and run oh-my-zsh
+Clone and run oh-my-zsh.

-`zgen oh-my-zsh <script>` shortcut for the command below
+    zgen oh-my-zsh <script>
+Run a script from oh-my-zsh.

-`zgen completions <github repo> <subdirectory> [branch]` clone the repo, then add it (or <subdirectory>, if you gave it that argument) to fpath.
+    zgen completions <github repo> [subdirectory] [branch] Clone the repo, then add it (or <subdirectory>, if you gave it that argument) to fpath.
 Useful for repositories that don't have proper plugin support like `zsh-users/zsh-completions`.

-`zgen load <github repo> <script> [branch]` clone the repo and run the script
+    zgen load <github repo> <script> [branch]
+Clone the repo and run a script.

+    zgen save
-`zgen save` save all loaded scripts into an init script so they'll get run each time you source zgen
+Save all loaded scripts into an init script so they'll get run each time you source zgen.

+    zgen saved
-`zgen saved` returns 0 if there's an init script
+Returns 0 if an init script exists.

-`zgen selfupdate` update zgen framework
+    zgen selfupdate
+Update zgen framework.

+    zgen update
-`zgen update` update all repositories and remove the init script
+Update all repositories and remove the init script.

 ## Example .zshrc